Obergefell v Hodges: Marriage Equality at the Supreme Court

 June 26, 2015: Victory!
 In a blockbuster legal and cultural moment for the country, the Supreme Court ruled that same-sex couples in the United States, no matter where they live, have the same legal right to marry as different-sex couples.
 Read More

-GLAD Civil Rights Project Director Mary L. Bonauto argued before the U.S. Supreme Court April 28, 2015 on behalf of same-sex couples who are challenged their states' marriage bans.
+GLAD Civil Rights Project Director Mary L. Bonauto argued before the U.S. Supreme Court April 28, 2015 on behalf of same-sex couples who are challenged their states’ marriage bans.
 She stood on behalf of petitioners April DeBoer and Jayne Rowse in the Michigan case DeBoer v.
 Snyder and Timothy Love, Lawrence Ysunza, Maurice Blanchard and Dominique James in the Kentucky case Love v.
 Beshear (joined with Bourke v.
-Beshear) and same-sex couples across the country who are still excluded from marriage.
+Beshear) and same-sex couples across the country who were excluded from marriage.

 Douglas Hallward-Driemeier, partner at Ropes & Gray LLP, represented petitioners seeking recognition of their marriages.
 Read more.

-Kentucky petitioners Timothy Love and Lawrence Ysunza and Maurice Blanchard and Dominique James are represented by the ACLU and the Stanford Law School Supreme Court Litigation Clinic, Clay Daniel Walton & Adams, and Fauver Law Office.
-Visit the ACLU's website for more information, and to read the plaintiffs' stories.
+Kentucky petitioners Timothy Love and Lawrence Ysunza and Maurice Blanchard and Dominique James were represented by the ACLU and the Stanford Law School Supreme Court Litigation Clinic, Clay Daniel Walton & Adams, and Fauver Law Office.
+Visit the ACLU’s website for more information, and to read the plaintiffs’ stories.

-GLAD is co-counsel in DeBoer v.
+GLAD was co-counsel in DeBoer v.
 Snyder, along with Michigan attorneys Carole Stanyar, Dana Nessel of Nessel & Kessel Law, Kenneth Mogill of Mogill, Posner & Cohen and Wayne State University Law Professor Robert Sedler.
-More information about April and Jayne and their challenge to Michigan's marriage ban is below and at www.nationalmarriagechallenge.com.
+More information about April and Jayne and their challenge to Michigan’s marriage ban is below and at www.nationalmarriagechallenge.com.